B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

-Let us find some Wilson line branes whose images generate the B-brane category of the Higgs branch in the fully resolved phase.
 We transport branes from the orbifold phase to the fully resolved phase through a particular sequence of walls, which we choose to be blowing up exceptional divisors in the order $E_1,\dots,E_r$.

 Consider a Wilson line with charges $(b_1,\dots,b_r)$ in basis~I\@.
 The local model describing how some $E_j$ is blown up was given in~\eqref{localdivisorchargesU1Zm}.
 In our present case $i=j-1$ and $k=r+1$, the local model is a $U(1)$ GLSM with chiral multiplets $X_i$, $X_j$, $X_k$ of $U(1)$ charges $d_{jk}=p_j$, $-d_{ik}=-p_{j-1}$, and $d_{ij}=1$.
 The embedding $U(1)\subset U(1)^r$ means that $\cW(b)$ has charge